The Most Common Bacteria in Healthcare Associated Infections

 2. Burkholderia cepacia

-people with weakened immune systems or chronic lung diseases (such as cystic fibrosis)
+Who’s at risk: people with weakened immune systems or chronic lung diseases (such as cystic fibrosis)

 Transmission: contaminated medications and medical devices, person-to-person contact, contact with contaminated surfaces, exposure to B. cepacia in the environment